 - (a) First-aid kits should be equipped with appropriate and sufficient medications and instrumentation.
 However, these kits should be amended by the operator according to the characteristics of the operation (scope of operation, flight duration, number and demographics of passengers, etc.).

 - (b) The following should be included in the FAKs:

 - (1) bandages (assorted sizes),

 - (2) burns dressings (large and small),

 - (3) wound dressings (large and small),

 - (4) adhesive dressings (assorted sizes),

 - (5) antiseptic wound cleaner,

 - (6) safety scissors,

-- (7) disposable gloves.
+- (7) disposable gloves,

+- (8) disposable resuscitation aid, and

+- (9) surgical masks.